mjgarciamoran/kpop_analysis/README.md

 # K-Pop Song Release and Analytics Analysis - Work In Progress

-This repository contains my analysis of K-Pop song release and daily YouTube analytics data from the database previously created in this project: [K-Pop Release Database with Daily Analytics](https://github.com/mjgarciamoran/kpop_release_database).
+This repository contains my analysis of K-Pop song release and daily YouTube analytics data from the database previously created in this project: __[K-Pop Release Database with Daily Analytics](https://github.com/mjgarciamoran/kpop_release_database)__.

 ---
 ## Structure of the database